ChiShengChen/Broadcastify_audio_pipeline/README.md

 ### Before Running the Pipeline

-**You MUST configure the following parameters in the script files before execution:**
+**You MUST configure the following parameters using ONE of these methods:**

+**Method 1: Edit Script Files (Simpler)**
+- Modify the variables directly in the `*.sh` files below
+- Run the scripts without additional parameters

+**Method 2: Use Command-Line Parameters (More Flexible)**
+- Keep the default values in script files
+- Override settings when running the scripts

+**Choose ONE method - you don't need to do both!**

 #### Stage 1: ASR Pipeline Configuration (`run_pipeline.sh`)